Phobos- Engineering Room

 First, The Gallery

-After feeling more comfortable with Global Illumination rendering.
+After feeling more comfortable rendering with Global Illumination.

-Impulse deflection crystal dome.
-Those background monitors would eventually be relocated.
+The intermix shafts ties directly into the impulse deflection crystal dome.
+Those monitors in the background would eventually be relocated.

 More detailing complete

-Closer view of the main impulse control stations, primary egress and a view of the computer monitors.
+A closer view of the main impulse control stations, primary egress and a view of the computer monitors in their final location.

-Plasma shaft angling towards the the port warp nacelle, main impulse control stations, and primary egress.
+Another shot of that plasma shaft angling towards the the port warp nacelle, the main impulse control stations, and primary egress.

 Early WIP shot of the maintenance tunnel.
 I’ll eventually place a hatch at the end of the tube.
 It will lead to a section dedicated to impulse engine maintenance.

-Computer monitors as seen from behind the grating and view down the maintenance shaft.
+Close up of the computer monitors as seen from behind the grating with a view down the maintenance shaft.

 The view of the upper level from the corridor that leads to it.

-Back down to the main level, a view from the corridor.
+Back down to the main level, another corridor view.
 This image is a bit dark and I forgot I hadn’t modeled anything on the back wall yet.

 My latest view of the main level looking back with upper level details visible.